Amstrad PCW: Locoscript word processor

-The word processing software Locoscript was included in the price of the hardware.
-The manual provided both a reference and a tutorial that could enable users to start work within 20 minutes, and some users found the tutorial provided as much information as they ever needed.
+The word processing software LocoScript was included in the price of the hardware.
+The manual provides both a reference and a tutorial that enables users to start work within 20 minutes, and some users find the tutorial provided as much information as they ever need.

-The program enabled users to divide documents into groups, display the groups on a disk and then the documents in the selected group, and set up a template for each group.
-The "limbo file" facility enabled users to recover accidentally deleted documents until the disk ran out of space, when the software would permanently delete files to make room for new ones.
+The program enables users to divide documents into groups, display the groups on a disk and then the documents in the selected group, and set up a template for each group.
+The "limbo file" facility enables users to recover accidentally deleted documents until the disk ran out of space, when the software permanently deletes files to make room for new ones.

-Layout facilities included setting and using tab stops, production of page headers and footers, with automated page numbering; typographical effects including proportional spacing, a range of font sizes, and bold, italic and underline effects.
-The cut, copy and paste facility provided 10 paste buffers, each designated by a number, and these could be saved to a disk.
-The menu system had two layouts, one for beginners and the other for experienced users.
+Layout facilities includes setting and using tab stops, production of page headers and footers with automated page numbering, typographical effects including proportional spacing, a range of font sizes, and bold, italic and underline effects.
+The cut, copy and paste facility provides 10 paste buffers, each designated by a number, and these can be saved to a disk.
+The menu system has two layouts, one for beginners and the other for experienced users.

-Locoscript supported 150 characters and, if used with the dot matrix printer, could print European letters including Greek and Cyrillic, as well as mathematical and technical symbols.
-The program allowed the user to work on one document while printing another, so that the relative slowness of the basic printer seldom caused difficulties.
-Locoscript did not run under the control of a standard operating system but booted directly from a floppy disk.
-Users had to reboot if they wanted to switch between Locoscript and a CP/M application, unless they used a utility called "Flipper", which could allocate separate areas of RAM to Locoscript and CP/M.
+Locoscript supports 150 characters and, if used with the dot matrix printer, can print European letters including Greek and Cyrillic, as well as mathematical and technical symbols.
+The program allows the user to work on one document while printing another, so that the relative slowness of the basic printer seldom causes difficulties.
+Locoscript does not run under CP/M but is a self-booting disk.
+Users must reboot to switch between Locoscript and a CP/M application, unless they use a utility called "Flipper", which allocates separate areas of RAM to Locoscript and CP/M.

-Locoscript version 1, which was bundled with the PCW 8256 and 8512, had no spell checker or mail merge facilities.
-Version 2, which was bundled with the PCW 9512, included a spellchecker and could provide mail merge by interfacing to other products from Locomotive Software, such as LocoMail and LocoFile.
+Locoscript version 1, bundled with the PCW 8256 and 8512, has no spell checker or mail merge facilities.
+Version 2, bundled with the PCW 9512, includes a spellchecker and can mail merge by interfacing to other products from Locomotive Software, such as LocoMail and LocoFile.
 Locoscript 2 also expanded the character set to 400.